-The Euclidian algorithm is a procedure used to find the greatest common divisors (GCD) of two positive integers or numbers.
-It was first described by Euclid in his manuscript the Elements written around 300 BC.
+The Euclidean algorithm is a procedure used to find the greatest common divisor (GCD) of two positive integers.
+It was first described by Euclid in his manuscript Elements written around 300 BC.

 It is a very efficient computation that is still used today by computers in some form or other.

 Euclid's algorithm requires the successive division and calculation of remainders until the result is reached.
-It is best described by use of an example (courtesy of Encyclopedia Britannica.com):-
+It is best described by use of an example:

 What is the GCD of 56 and 12?